hassankhan/config/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![Gitter][ico-gitter]][link-gitter]

-Config is a file configuration loader that supports PHP, INI, XML, JSON, and YML files and strings.
+Config is a file configuration loader that supports PHP, INI, XML, JSON, YML and TOML files and strings.

 ## Requirements

 Config requires PHP 5.5.9+.

 > **IMPORTANT:** If you want to use YAML files or strings, require the [Symfony Yaml component](https://github.com/symfony/Yaml) in your `composer.json`.

+> **IMPORTANT:** If you want to use TOML files or strings, require the [TOML parser for PHP](https://github.com/yosymfony/Toml) in your `composer.json`.

 ## Installation